spacetelescope/poppy/docs/overview.rst

  * **Rotation** planes, which represent a change of coordinate system rotating by some number of degrees around the optical axis.
-Note that POPPY always represents an "unfolded", linear optical system; fold mirrors and/or other intermediate powered optics are not represented as such.
+Note that POPPY always represents an "unfolded", linear optical system; fold mirrors and/or other interimediate powered optics are not represented as such.
 Rotations can take place after either an image or pupil plane.

 POPPY thus is capable of representing a moderate subset of optical imaging systems,